rasithahewage/platform_challenge/README.md

    74  sudo npm run upgrade
    75  history

+install the required dependencies (cdktf, cdktf-cli, hashicups-provider) and compile the TypeScript code using the cdktf command-line tool before deploying the infrastructure.

 Coffee Ordering Platform - Resource Deployment and Deletion This document provides step-by-step instructions on how to apply and delete the resources for the Coffee Ordering Platform using CDK for Terraform.